ahmedamrelhefnawy/VSplitter/README.md

 - Process two video files
 - Extract 4 clips from `lecture.mp4` and 3 clips from `workshop.mp4`
 - Name each output file according to the clip name (e.g., `01 - Introduction.mp4`)
+- Use empty strings (`""`) to reference video start/end in workshop.mp4 clips

 ## Features